The T205 Equivalent of the T206 Big Four

 Some debate if this card should be necessary for a complete set as it is only an error and not a true variation.
 But in any event, it’s a valuable card and Mathewson’s big name certainly helps that.

-To date, PSA has graded only 23 of the cards and even low-grade ones sell for more than $1,000.
+To date, PSA has graded only 23 of the cards and even low-grade ones usually start at over $2,000.

 Our third card here is another error.
 Sensing a theme?

 This error is found on the back of cards of Irvin Wilhelm.
 Wilhelm is the least heralded player on this list.
 With a 56-105 career record, he was hardly a star.

 Most of Wilhelm’s cards include a typographical error with the word ‘suffered’ in his biography typed as ‘suffeed.’
 But the card was later corrected with some cards being changed to read ‘suffered.’

 Those corrected versions are much rarer than the error.
 That tells us that the corrected cards were likely not printed until fairly late in the overall printing.